-Start with the right base car
+Start with the right converted or wheelchair accessible car

 Before installing any transfer equipment, check if the existing car seats can be adjusted to assist in transferring.